Transform Definition Language

 DS

-In terms of Data Cooker, a DS is a basic entity of every ETL process.
+In terms of Data Cooker, a DS (short for Data Stream and/or Data Set) is a basic entity of every ETL process.

-DS is a typed collection of Objects, that may have or not complex type-dependent internal structure, and/or a set of simple Attributes, accessible from the process by Names.
-Each Object together with an opaque Key form an elementary unit of processing, the Record.
+DS is a typed collection of Objects, that may have or not complex type-dependent internal structure, and/or a set of simple Attributes, accessible from the ETL process by Names.
+Each Object together with a Key (which may be opaque value or even another Object) form an elementary unit of processing, the Record.

 DS Life Cycle